KrishModh/Odoo-x-Parul-University-Hackathon/README.md

 ## 📄 License

-Built for the **Odoo × Parul University Hackathon**.
-For educational and demo use.
+This project is licensed under the **MIT License** — see the [LICENSE](./LICENSE) file for details.
-Add a formal license before any public production release.
+Built for the **Odoo × Parul University Hackathon** by Krish Modh, Aakansha Patidar, and Sahil Khan.

 ---